mgreenberry/MS2-Smart-Associates/README.md

 ## Acknowledgements
 Many thanks to the following people for their help with this project: -

-Scott Boning_lead for his great help and patience
+Scott Boning_lead for his great help and patience - without you I wouldn't have a submission, website, javascript or a desire to carry on with this course.

-Tutors at Code Institute
+Tutors at Code Institute, especially Scott and Igor who tried to guide me on how to solve the issues I had even if I didn't understand the steps I needed to take.

-My mentor Spencer Barriball who went through this project with me and provided great feedback throughout
+My mentor Spencer Barriball who went through this project with me and provided feedback throughout

 Code Institute Slack Students for their feedback and help with my questions